donejs/donejs/docs/guide.md

 </html>
 ```

 Here we use the `eq` helper to check for the page, then progressively load the component with [can-import]() and initialize it.
-By setting `can-tag="pmo-loading"` we will see a loading indicator while the import is loading.
-If you now reload [http://localhost:8080/](http://localhost:8080/) we can see the header and the home component and be able to navigate to the different pages through the header.
+Setting `can-tag="pmo-loading"` inserts a `<pmo-loading>` loading indicator while the import is in progress.
+Now, if we reload [http://localhost:8080/](http://localhost:8080/), we can see the header and the home component and be able to navigate to the different pages through the header.

-## Getting data from the server and showing it in the page.
+## Getting and Displaying Data from the Server

 [can-connect]() is a powerful data layer that allows our application to connect to the RESTful API that we set up with `place-my-order-api`.

 ### Creating a restaurants connection.

-At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).
+At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and later told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).
 To get the restaurant data from [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants) we need to create a restaurant connection and model in `pmo/models/restaurant.js`:

 ```js
 import superMap from 'can-connect/can/super-map/';